packet-tel/SpoofyBoisTester/README.md

 *This tool was handed over during the corporate takeover by @notdan.
 It was never published, but we believe it's worth publishing all of the tools created internally.
 The publishing of this tool was NOT a decision made nor endorsed by @notdan.
 This fact must be said for legal and other reasons.

-All Rights Transferred And Retained By PACKET.TEL LLC July 14 2019 forward.
+All Rights Transferred And Retained By PACKET.TEL LLC going forward.